Garen Build Guide by Alekra

-You can cancel his Q with your silence so play around that.
-W his stun or even btter, use your Q to run out of it and you should be able to beat him.
-Max E and build [[Black Cleaver]] first if he goes tank, Trinity Force first if he goes full AD.
+W his stun or even better, use your Q to cancel it and you should be able to beat him.
+Max E and build Black Cleaver first if he goes tank, Stridebreaker first if he goes full AD.

 Urgot seems very scary, but is a bit weaker than you would expect i think.
 If he does not hit his E, you can outtrade and maybe straight up kill him.
 He is not that tanky early so you can defenitely win lane.
 But i cannot stress enough how important it is to dodge his E. Trade with him when his leg passives are down as hitting multiple passives is his only burst.

 Since Garen has such low mobilty, this matchup is actually pretty hard as you will have difficulties dodging his W. Keep the trades short so he can't really pop it.
 You want him to be the agressor and not you so he has to use his E to trade with you.
 That way he will not be able to use it to keep you in his W center.